software-opal/archivelib-rs/not-docs/compression_process.md

 - `[0x103] => 4` -- A run length of `6` for the `ABABAB` repeat.
 - `[0x1FE] => 5` -- EOF flag.

-And then using these depths we are able to build a huffman encoding for this data:
+And then using these depths we are able to build a huffman encoding for this data.
+For this encoding, this is stored in `_192` :

 - `[0x020] => 0b00   ` -- 4 space bytes.
 - `[0x03B] => 0b11110` -- 1 semicolon byte.